nasa/HyperCP/README.md

 'Waveband interval to plot' selects which waveband time-series plots will be generated (e.g. a value of 2 results in plots every 6.6 nm for HyperOCR of resolution 3.3 nm).
 Time-series plots of Es, Li, and Lt showing the results of the anomaly detection are saved to /Plots/L1C_Anoms.
 Data flagged for removal given the parameterizations chosen in the Configuration window are shown for the filter first pass (red box) and second pass (blue star).
 Review of these plots and adjustment of the parameters allow the user to optimize the low-pass filters for a given instrument and collection environment prior to L1E processing.

+*{To Do: Include a data input check to insure L1C data are being used.}*

 #### Level 1E

 Process data from L1D to L1E.
 Interpolates radiometric data to common timestamps and wavebands, optionally generates temporal plots of Li, Lt, and Es, and ancillary data to show how data were interpolated.
 L1E also optionally outputs text files (see 'SeaBASS File and Header' below) containing the data and metadata for submission to the SeaWiFS Bio-optical Archive and Storage System (SeaBASS; https://seabass.gsfc.nasa.gov/)